h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - Cross-validate Single Final Model
 - Number of Models During Tuning Phase
 - Sampling Method for Imbalanced Binary Classification Problems
+- Threshold for minimum number of rows in original training data to allow imbalanced sampling techniques.
+For smaller data, will disable imbalanced sampling, no matter what imbalance_sampling_method is set to.
 - Ratio of Majority to Minority Class for Imbalanced Binary Classification to Trigger Special Sampling Techniques (if Enabled)
 - Ratio of Majority to Minority Class for Heavily Imbalanced Binary Classification to Only Enable Special Sampling Techniques if Enabled
 - Number of Bags for Sampling Methods for Imbalanced Binary Classification (if Enabled)